bkamenov1/devops_assignment/README.md

  ## Troubleshooting PVC and Pending Pods

  - Faced issues with PVCs stuck in Pending and pods not starting due to volume problems.
-To resolve this, we:
+To resolve this:

   - Verified PVCs were properly bound to PersistentVolumes (PVs).

   - Ensured the StorageClass used the correct AWS EBS CSI driver provisioner.

   - Annotated the EBS CSI driver service account with the correct IAM role for AWS permissions.

   - Created and verified the IAM OIDC provider to enable secure role assumption.

   - Checked pod events (kubectl describe pod) for volume errors.

   - Confirmed cluster nodes were Ready and had enough capacity.

   - Validated PVC and PV access modes and sizes matched.

   - Restarted CSI driver pods to fix any provisioning timeouts or issues.

 ##  Lessons Learned